Family Friendly Things to do in Duluth MN

 Aerial Lift Bridge

-The Aerial Lift Bridge across the Duluth Ship Canal.
+The Aerial Lift Bridge spans the Duluth Ship Canal.
 Thought of as a shortcut for shopping, the bridge is the only way for people to get from the island to Duluth.

 The bridge is located in downtown Duluth, Minnesota, and connects Lake Superior with the east side of Duluth.
 The Aerial Lift Bridge was built in 1905 and modified in 1927 and is 502ft long.